peteroupc/peteroupc.github.io/approxtheory.md

 ## Probabilistic Interpretations of Linear Operators

-The Bernstein polynomials featured in a proof in 1912 of the result that any continuous function on a closed interval can be approximated as well as desired by polynomials (Bernstein 1912)[^55].
+The Bernstein polynomials featured in a proof in 1912 of the result that any continuous function on a compact interval can be approximated as well as desired by polynomials (Bernstein 1912)[^55].
 That proof used probability theory.
 In a series of papers, Adell and De la Cal use probability theory to interpret a number of linear operators in addition to those polynomials (Adell and De la Cal 1996[^56], 1995[^57]).

 <a id=License></a>